Backstory of The Other Dickinson

 The Other Dickinson is a novel-in-progress (left) borne from a graduate thesis (right).

-Initially, I decided to pour over Dickinson’s existence from the scholarship standpoint—devouring anything and everything written about her by those who studied her before (Sewall, Smith, Leyda, Patterson, Taggard, Gordon, Griffin Wolff, and on and on)—but I found so many contradictions, so many things that simply couldn’t be possible based upon dates, places, and the like, as well as endless presumptions fueling what we have come to know of her.
+Throwing caution to the wind(ow), I poured over Dickinson’s existence from the scholarship standpoint—devouring anything and everything written about her by those who studied her before (Sewall, Smith, Leyda, Patterson, Taggard, Gordon, Griffin Wolff, and on and on)—but I found endless contradictions, so many things that simply couldn’t be possible based upon dates, places, and the like, as well as endless presumptions fueling what we’ve come to “know” of her.

-I turned then to the obvious choice—those closer to the scene—Martha and Mabel, respectively (Martha Dickinson Bianchi and Mabel Loomis Todd).
-Knowing full well the effects of trauma, the influence of an audience, irrepressible bias, and so forth, would all need to be sifted through for finding anything concrete in their materials, I still read everything I could access, including what was saved of Dickinson’s personal letters (all soundly edited posthumously and judiciously selected by her editors).
+To examine more closely, I turned then to the obvious choices—those closer to the scene—Martha and Mabel, respectively (Martha Dickinson Bianchi and Mabel Loomis Todd).
+Knowing full well the effects of trauma, the influence of an audience, irrepressible bias, and so forth, would all need to be sifted through for finding anything concrete in their materials, I still read every word I could access, including what was saved of Dickinson’s personal letters (all soundly edited posthumously and judiciously selected by her editors).